CNuge/debar/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)
 --------------------------------------------------------

-`debar` is an R package designed for denoising sequence data for the animal DNA barcode marker cytochrome c oxidase I (COI-5P, or the five prime portion of COI).
+`debar` is an R package designed for denoising sequence data for the animal DNA barcode marker: cytochrome c oxidase I (COI-5P, or the five prime portion of COI).
 The package is designed to detect and correct insertion and deletion errors within barcode sequences.
-This is accomplished through comparison of input sequences against a profile hidden Markov (PHMM) model [using the Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) and adjustment of the sequence based on the reported Viterbi path (`debar` depends on functions from the R package [aphid](https://CRAN.R-project.org/package=aphid) for running the Viterbi algorithm).
+This is accomplished through comparison of input sequences against a profile hidden Markov (PHMM) model [using the Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) and adjustment of the sequence based on the reported Viterbi path (`debar` depends on functions from the R package [aphid](https://CRAN.R-project.org/package=aphid) for the PHMM strucutre and for running the Viterbi algorithm).

 Inserted base pairs are removed and deleted base pairs are accounted for through the introduction of a placeholder character.
 Since the PHMM is a probabilistic representation of the COI barcode, corrections are not always perfect.
 For this reason `debar` censors base pairs adjacent to reported indel sites, turning them into placeholder characters (default is 7bp in either direction, this feature can be disabled).
 Testing has shown that this censorship results in the correct sequence length being restored and erroneous base pairs being masked the vast majority of the time (>95%).
+Multiple denoised and censored reads from a sample can then be combined to obtain denoised barcode.

 ## Intended use

 The `debar` denoising method is designed to increase the accuracy of reported barcode sequences.
 It is therefore best applied when the accuracy of a barcode is paramount, namely in the generation of novel barcode sequences.
 In the case of metabarcoding analysis `debar` can allow for denoised halpotypes to be obtained for operational taxonomic units (OTUs).

 The package was initially designed for processing [single molecule real-time (SMRT) sequencing](https://www.pacb.com/smrt-science/smrt-sequencing/) outputs produced by [the Pacific Biosciences SEQUEL platform](https://www.pacb.com/products-and-services/sequel-system/).
-However, the method are amplicon based and not sequencer based and should therefore be robust to COI sequence data of any origin.
+However, the method is barcode-based (as opposed to sequencer-based) and should therefore be robust to COI sequence data of any origin.
 If you intend to apply debar in the denoising of metabarcode data, it is recommended that you do so after quality filtering and dereplication of reads.
 Please consult the package vignette for recommended parameters and examples of integration into barcoding and metabarcoding workflows.

 ## Installation